CMX-9/Team5-Mobile_Grasping_Robot/Software/object_detect/object_detect_plan.md

 - Design metrics to evaluate the efficiency and robustness of the software system.
 - Analyze potential risks and corresponding mitigation strategies.
 - Analyze potential failures (e.g., recognition failures, navigation path interruptions, grasping deviations).
 - Design corresponding error detection and recovery mechanisms:
 - Timeout retry mechanisms.
 - Error logging and analysis.
+We plan to preliminarily use the loss functions (Loss Functions) calculated during the training and validation processes of deep learning object detection models.
+Metrics such as `train/box_loss` (localization loss), `train/obj_loss` (object loss), and `train/cls_loss` (classification loss) will be used as standards to evaluate the results of object detection.